-One could be tempted to think that since the VBS parameterization is behaving particularly well in this GoAmazon 2014/5 case, it could be the answer to predict SOA mass in larger scale 3D models.
-However this approach is limited by the fact that it was fitted for low biogenic OA loading situations and was run in a limited domain regional model (Shrivastava et al., 2019).
-One possible way of building reduced mechanisms is to reduce existing detailed chemical mechanisms to sizes manageable by 3D models (e.g. Szopa et al., 2005; Kaduwela et al., 2015).
-Using an information theory based approach, we provide here a lower limit to the size of these reduced mechanisms, assuming the goal is to produce the same informational content as the explicit mechanism.
-This lower limit of a few hundred species is four orders of magnitudes lower than the actual number of species that are actually accounted for in the explicit mechanism $(4 \times 10^6)$ and shows the potential for progress in future mechanism reduction endeavors.
-Even if a direct application of this statistical approach to create a reduced mechanism would likely require some atmospheric chemistry breakthrough, it could at least currently be used as a statistical indicator for comparing reduced mechanisms with reference explicit mechanisms.
+One could be tempted to think that since the VBS parameterization is behaving particularly well in this GoAmazon 2014/5 case, it could be the answer to predict SOA mass in larger-scale 3D models.
+However, this approach is limited by the fact that it was fitted for low-biogenic OA-loading situations and was run in a limited-domain regional model (Shrivastava et al., 2019).
+One possible way of building reduced mechanisms is to reduce existing detailed chemical mechanisms to sizes manageable by 3D models (e.g., Szopa et al., 2005; Kaduwela et al., 2015).
+Using an information-theorybased approach, we provide here a lower limit to the size of these reduced mechanisms, assuming the goal is to produce the same informational content as the explicit mechanism.
+This lower limit of a few hundred species is 4 orders of magnitude lower than the actual number of species that are actually accounted for in the explicit mechanism (4×10^6) and shows the potential for progress in future mechanism reduction endeavors.
+Even if a direct application of this statistical approach to create a reduced mechanism would likely require some atmospheric chemistry breakthrough, it could at least currently be used as a statistical indicator for comparing reduced mechanisms with reference to explicit mechanisms.